top of page

 Ethereum Inventor Vitalik Buterin

-It is often cited that one single transaction on the Ethereum blockchain consumes more electricity (fossil fuel) than the average US household does within a day.
+It is often cited that one single transaction on the Ethereum blockchain consumes more electricity (as a fossil fuel) than the average US household does within a day.
 The present competition-based mining process uses enormous amounts of energy as numerous miners compete to solve complex algorithms using high-end processors.

-Ethereum 2.0 is already implemented in the first of three phases set to transfer from the original technology to the new and redesigned green efficient model which aims to be in place by 2022.
+Ethereum 2.0 is already implemented in the first of three phases set to transfer it from the original technology to a new and redesigned green-efficient model, which aims to be in place by 2022.

-This design will replace the need for the numerous individual high-end energy consuming processors of the competing ‘miners’ with the node of a server on the internet which comparatively requires a bare minimum energy consumption.
+This design could replace the need for the numerous individual high-end energy consuming processors of competing ‘miners’ with the node of a server on the internet, which comparatively requires a bare minimum energy consumption.

-Furthermore the “Proof of Stake (PoS)" model is to be integrated in which a single ‘validator’ is randomly assigned to complete the cryptographic algorithm work, as opposed to numerous competing ‘miners’.
+Furthermore, the “Proof of Stake (PoS)" model is to be integrated in such a way that a single ‘validator’ is randomly assigned to complete the cryptographic algorithm work, as opposed to the current competition based set up.

-If you are looking to enter the NFT world as either creator or collector, be sure to go about some ethical and careful further research in the direction you wish, and with that in mind
+If you are looking to enter the NFT world as either creator or collector, be sure to go about some ethical and careful further research with energy consumption options in mind.

 bottom of page